 Since I had quite a bit of waiting time, I managed to get myself reassigned to another flight.
 I was originally supposed to take SQ921 on an Airbus A330 but ended up boarding a slightly earlier flight – SQ919 on one of the Boeing 777-200s.
 Singapore Airlines has quite a few versions of this plane – including a number that still sport the old school business class seats.
 I had flown on another version of this aircraft a few years back.
 You can check out my previous review here.

 Thankfully, the plane that I got on was a Boeing 777-200 from the retrofitted SR series.
 There were 38 seats in business class spread over two sections, with the arrangement following a 2-2-2- configuration.

 Many of Singapore Airlines’ flights within Southeast Asia follow the same setup in Business Class.
-With a seat pitch of 60 inches and width of 24.5 inches, it is not the most spacious among SQ’s regional offerings (there are some 777-200ER’s with big boxy business class seats) but I thought it was just fine for a day time flight.
+With a seat pitch of 60 inches and width of 24.5 inches, it is not the most spacious among SQ’s regional offerings (there are some 777-200ER’s with big boxy business class seats or SQ’s A380 Business Class which is one of the widest in the industry) but I thought it was just fine for a day time flight.
 In terms of ergonomics, the seats are also more conducive for meal service and for watching movies via the inflight entertainment system, Krisworld.